cysouw/YAST/text/yast.md

 ## Postulates for morphosyntax

 A small set of concepts are proposed here as universal postulates for the structural analysis of morphosyntax.
 These notions are called "postulates" because they are (i) axiomatic, (ii) presumed and (iii) cancelable.
 First, they are axiomatic, i.e. these postulates establish a basis for morphosyntax from which other characteristics can be derived.
 Second, they are presumed, i.e. they are "obviously" part of the structure of human language and will simply be assumed to exist without much further argumentation.
 Third, they are cancelable, i.e. they are not necessarily part of a communicational system.
 Language could very well exist lacking any of these characteristics.
 So, none of these postulates are necessarily universal, be it simply for the fact that at some point in the evolution of human language they will have to have emerged.
 Yet, the following characteristics appear to be very widespread among human languages, arguably universally present in contemporary human languages.

-For convenience of exposition, I distinguish here between general postulates and structure postulates:
+For convenience of exposition, I distinguish here between general, specific and processual postulates:

-- General postulates:
+- General universal postulates:
   - **Morphemic division**: utterances are separable into morphemes.
-  - **Hierarchical modification**: morphemes modify other morphemes, and modifiers can in turn be modified.
+  - **Hierarchical modification**: morphemes modify other morphemes, and modifiers in turn can be modified.
-  - **Reference**: morphemes can be used to identify entities ("assertsion that something exists").
+  - **Reference**: morphemes can be used to identify entities (i.e. to make an assertion that something exists).
   - **Assertion**: morphemes can be used to make statements about referenced entities.

-- Structure postulates: (different effects in different languages)
+- Specific universal postulates:
   - **Grammatical relations**: different kinds of modification are distinguished.
   - **Differential modification**: morphemes have constraints on the extent to which they can be modified.
   - **Semantic space**: the meaning of a morpheme is a distinctive subspace of a universal continuous multidimensional semantic space.

-- Processes of change:
+- Universal processes of change:
-  - **Grammaticalisation**: over time morphemes can become more functionally abstract and structurally specialized.
+  - **Grammaticalisation**: over time morphemes can become more structurally specialized (and functionally more abstract).
-  - **Innovation**: new morphemes can be introduced by grammaticalisation, by borrowing or by pure creative fabrication.
+  - **Innovation**: new morphemes can be introduced by grammaticalisation, but also by borrowing or by pure creative fabrication.

-The capricious process of grammaticalisation is the root cause for the accumulation of differences in structure between languages.
-It leads to different **subdivision of semantic space**, to different **kinds of grammatical relations**, and above all it leads to different **constraints on modification** for each morpheme.
+The "specific" postulates are singled out because they describe general principles that lead to very different grammatical structures in different languages.
+So, as principles they appear to be universally present, but the concrete instantiation is widely variable.
+The capricious process of grammaticalisation is the root cause for the accumulation of most differences in structure between languages.
+It leads to different

+ **subdivision of semantic space**, to different **kinds of grammatical relations**, and above all it leads to different **constraints on modification** for each morpheme.

 special kinds of constraints on modification: (besides general probabilistic differences for modifier choice)